PisterLab/micromissiles-unity-plugins/README.md

 To use these plugins with the micromissiles Unity project:

-1. Build the plugins using the instructions above
+1. Build the plugins using the instructions above.
-2. Extract the contents of `bazel-bin/plugins.tar.gz`
+2. Extract the contents of `bazel-bin/plugins.tar.gz`.
-3. Copy the shared libraries (.dll, .so, or .dylib files) to the appropriate plugins directory in the Unity project
+3. Copy the shared libraries (`.dll`, `.dylib`, or `.so` files) to the appropriate plugins directory in the Unity project.